Keyboard shortcuts

 Audio Pickup

 This device is a pen sized sensor wand which can pick up sounds at range and filter out the background noise in order to get a clear signal.
 An audio pickup is capable of isolating a normal conversation at a hundred meters no matter what ambient noise is drowning it out.
-For example a whispered conversation across a busy bar.
 The sensor has a limited frequency range however, unable to detect the sub-sonic and ultrasonic bands.

 Macrobinoculars